RagingRyann/group_project/README.md

     - What, if any, are the gender-specific differences?
     - What, if any, risk factors are modifiable?

-5. Description of data exploration phase: Data was explored using jupyter notebook and pandas; no null values were present; all data points were utilized.
+5. Description of data exploration phase: Data was explored using Jupyter Notebook and Pandas; no null values were present and all data points were utilized.
 File used:  [ETL.ipynb](https://github.com/RagingRyann/group_project/blob/main/ETL.ipynb)

 ![hd_stats_table](https://user-images.githubusercontent.com/96348953/169701996-b0c8bd06-4017-42ab-9d61-3485d974ce0e.PNG)